Electoral system of Germany: Principles governing the law of elections

-In principle an election is considered equal if all electoral votes have the same weight.
-This is for example not the case if constituencies differ considerably in size or if the way these constituencies are politically controlled causes advantages or disadvantages for certain groups of people (gerrymandering).
+In principle, an election is considered equal if all electoral votes have the same weight.
+This is, for example, not the case if constituencies differ considerably in size or if gerrymandering causes advantages or disadvantages for certain groups of people.

-For electoral lawmaking the most difficult part in terms of constitutional principles is the equality of the election.
+For electoral lawmaking, the most difficult part in terms of constitutional principles is the equality of the election.
 On the one hand, certain inequalities are unavoidable as the constituencies can not be of exactly equal size and the turnout, too, is not homogenous.
-On the other hand, the Überhangmandate (the 'overhang', or extra seats in Parliament a party gets due to gaining more constituency seats than it is entitled to according to Parliament's proportional seating principle) and a negatives Stimmgewicht (negative vote weight: an unwanted outcome changing an elector's vote to the opposite of their intended political will expressed with that vote) might influence the “one man, one vote” principle.
+On the other hand, the Überhangmandate (the 'overhang', or extra seats in Parliament a party gets due to gaining more constituency seats than it is entitled to according to Parliament's proportional seating principle) and a negatives Stimmgewicht (negative vote weight: an unwanted outcome changing an elector's vote to the opposite of their intended political will expressed with that vote) might influence the "one man, one vote" principle.
 On 3 July 2008, the Federal Constitutional Court declared the paradox of the negatives Stimmgewicht to be unconstitutional.
 The court allowed three years for these changes, so the 2009 federal election was not affected.
 The changes were due by 30 June 2011, but appropriate legislation was not completed by that deadline.
 A new electoral law was enacted in late 2011, but declared unconstitutional once again by the Federal Constitutional Court upon lawsuits from the opposition parties and a group of some 4,000 private citizens.

-Finally, four of the five factions in the Bundestag agreed on an electoral reform whereby the number of seats in the Bundestag will be increased as much as necessary to ensure that any overhang seats are compensated through apportioned leveling seats, to ensure full proportionality according to the political party's share of party votes at the national level.
+Finally, four of the five factions in the Bundestag agreed on an electoral reform whereby the number of seats in the Bundestag will be increased as much as necessary to ensure that any overhang seats are compensated through apportioned leveling seats to ensure full proportionality according to the political party's share of party votes at the national level.
 The Bundestag approved and enacted the new electoral reform in February 2013.

-The five percent rule and the basic mandate clause are further strong interventions because they completely reject the influence of entire political streams and their voters in the parliament.